wbailey/command_line_reporter/README.md

 This gem provides an simple way to add RSpec like formatting of the output of your ruby scripts.
-It eliminates the need to litter your code with *puts* statements instead providing a cleaner, more ruby like way of reporting progress to the user throught the command line interface.
+It eliminates the need to litter your code with *puts* statements instead providing a cleaner, more ruby like way of reporting progress to the user through the command line interface.

 With the release of Version 2.0, it is now possible to produce tables with and without borders.
 See the section on *Tables* for more examples.